2021-03-01

 Mutability

-A variable can be made mutable by adding the mut
+A variable can be made mutable by using the var keyword when defining the variable:

-pet_name = mut "Ember"
+var pet_name = "Ember"

 print pet_name //=> Ember